immavalls/eck-on-gke/README.md

 ## Create a GKE cluster

 - Go to [google cloud console](https://console.cloud.google.com), select [Kubernetes Engine](https://console.cloud.google.com/kubernetes/list) on the drop-down menu and create a GKE cluster.
 - Choose the options depending on your needs.
 If you want to get automatic k8s upgrades, choose release channel and the speed at which to update (rapid, regular, stable).
 Otherwise, choose a specific version.
-Install on a kubernetes 1.12+.
-If you create a small cluster, you might need to update the size to run this example.
+Install on a kubernetes 1.12+. **If you create a small cluster**, you might need to update the size to run this example.
+I usually run with **4 CPUs per node**, **15Gb RAM** each, as shown in the picture.

     ![Kubernetes cluster creation](./img/gke-creation.png)